microsoft/pbiworkshops/ALM Toolkit In An Hour/README.md

 # Comparison

-Deployment of tabular models normally employs an all-or-nothing, or partial-metadata deployment strategy.
-Some organizations may choose to use a combination; for example, partial-metadata deployment for bug fixes, but not features.
-With ALM Toolkit modelers can perform merging across models that are in development (Source) to their destination (Target) supporthing both approaches.
+Deployment of tabular models normally employs an all-or-nothing (**Power BI Desktop - Publish to Web**), or partial-metadata deployment strategy.
+With ALM Toolkit modelers can compare tabular object differences and perform merging across models that are in development (**Source**) to their intended destination (**Target**) supporthing both approaches.

 ### Supported Connections:
 - Dataset